igsr/gca_1000genomes_website/_searchable/1000-genomes-project-publications.md

 - ["An integrated map of structural variation in 2,504 human genomes" *Nature* 2015](http://www.nature.com/nature/journal/v526/n7571/full/nature15394.html)

-Phase 2 of the project, which focused on technical development, did not lead directly to a Consortium publication.
-The Consortium did, however, produce summary publications from the other sequencing phases of the project, which were phase 1 on the main project and the pilot project.
+The Consortium also produced publications from the earlier data phases of the project, which were the initial pilot and phase 1 of the main project.
+No equivalent paper was produced for phase 2, which focused on technical development work.

 - ["An integrated map of genetic variation from 1,092 human genomes" *Nature* 2012](http://www.nature.com/nature/journal/v491/n7422/full/nature11632.html)